 - 1.1.
-In 2014-15, the Innovation and Technology Commission (ITC) set up, under the Innovation and Technology Fund (ITF), the Technology Start-up Support Scheme for Universities (TSSSU) to provide funding support to six local universities to encourage their students and professors to start technology businesses and commercialise their R&D results. - 1.2.
-As with other institutions under the scheme, TSSSU will be available to CUHK, on a reimbursement basis for expenses incurred in the corresponding Government financial year, subject to the annual funding ceiling of HK\$8 million per year with effect from the 2019-20 Government financial year, to support technology ventures from the CUHK community. - 1.3.
-At CUHK, TSSSU is operated through the Office of Research and Knowledge Transfer Services (ORKTS) and governed by the Committee on Knowledge Transfer (KTC).
-The deadline for CUHK recommendation of companies to ITC is 1 February 2021 in this instant exercise.
+In 2014-15, the Innovation and Technology Commission (ITC) set up, under the Innovation and Technology Fund (ITF), the Technology Start-up Support Scheme for Universities (TSSSU) to provide funding support to six local universities to encourage their students and professors to start technology businesses and commercialise their R&D results.
+To further strengthen the support for start-ups, in addition to the original component of the Scheme (which will be termed "TSSSU-O" hereunder and in related documents), an enhancement measure has been introduced starting from 2023-24 to provide dollar-to-dollar matching funds to those start-ups which have demonstrated good growth potential through securing investment from private sector (which will be termed "TSSSU-O" hereunder and in related documents).
+In other words, from 2023-24 onwards, TSSSU-O and TSSSU+. - 1.2.
+As with other institutions under the scheme, TSSSU will be available to CUHK, on a reimbursement basis for expenses incurred in the corresponding Government financial year, subject to the annual funding ceiling of HK\$8 million per year for TSSSU-O and TSSSU+ respectively, to support technology ventures from the CUHK community. - 1.3.
+At CUHK, TSSSU is operated through the Office of Research and Knowledge Transfer Services (ORKTS) and governed by senior management of CUHK.
+The deadline for CUHK recommendation of companies to ITC is 1 February 2024 in this instant exercise.
 As between ITC and CUHK, in case there is any disparity between the ITC TSSSU Application and Reimbursement Guidelines and the Guidelines in this document, the former should prevail. - 1.4.
 The vetting panel will include also representatives from Hong Kong Science and Technology Parks Corporation (HKSTPC).
-Applicant teams will be evaluated independently by HKSTPC for admissions to an incubation programme (Incu-Tech and Incu-App) in addition to the TSSSU programme.
+Applicant teams will be evaluated independently by HKSTPC for admissions to HKSTP incubation programme in addition to the TSSSU programme.
 Successful applicant teams can decide whether to accept the offers from HKSTPC.